 Language pack update

 Sometimes, language files are updated after the latest version of the theme has been published on the WordPress.org themes repository.
 The updated language files will always be included with each of the theme’s update.
-However, you can also download the latest language pack for the theme while waiting for the next update.

 Add your language